-Here’s a basic demontration on how to play and keep score in 301 and 501:
+Here’s a basic demonstration on how to play and keep score in 301 and 501:

 3) Around the World

-Around the World is perfect for any number of players.
-It’s also a great way to practice, especially when warming up for an 01 game.
+Around the World darts is perfect for any number of players.

-Around the World is a very simple game.
-You start with number 1 and work your way around the board in sequence, all the way to 20.
+Around the World darts is a very simple game.
+You start with number 1 and work your way around the board in numerical sequence, all the way to the 20.

 Move from one number to the next, erasing and marking numbers in your column as you go.

-In basic Around the World, doubles and triples do not count for more points.
+In basic Around the World darts, doubles and triples do not count for more points.

-Once a number is hit, you just move to the next in sequence.
+Once any part of a numbered segment is hit, you just move to the next in sequence.